wlonk/arcadia/vingt-et-un.md

 > for different characters to be pushed towards different sorts of actions.
 If
 > everyone in _Apocalypse World_ just rolled one move with the same stat
 > modifier, it would be pretty boring; some characters want to be hard, some
-> want to be hot, etc. This borrows from _Murderous Ghosts, which is
+> want to be hot, etc. This borrows from _Murderous Ghosts_, which is
 > importantly a single-player game.
 So make sure that there's some kind of
 > differentiation.
 To do this, I will need to think deeply about what the basic
 > kinds of action or differentiation might be.
 There's the _Apocalypse World_